Permission Levels

 Because Raftr is highly customizable to each institution or organization’s needs, our platform permissions are also designed to be flexible to fit your community.
 Depending on their permission level, administrative users have access to a specific set of permissions within a Channel, Raft, and/or the community overall.
 Below is a basic overview of Raftr’s standard permission levels, or administrative roles, and the general permissions associated with each role.

 In general, community-level admin roles give administrative users access to features on the Admin Portal.
 Raft-level admin roles give users group management abilities for Rafts in the app.
-Channel-level admin roles give users the ability to manage sub-groups in the app.
+Channel-level admin roles give users the ability to manage chat Channels on Rafts.
 These three permission levels in Raftr are fully independent of one another.

 Users may have multiple admin roles across Raftr; for example, you can be a Department Admin, a Raft Leader for one Raft, a Curator for another Raft, and a Co-leader for a Channel on a different Raft.